Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 In the context of the linear wave equation on Schwarzschild de Sitter spacetimes, the treatment of \emph{higher order} energies, and pointwise estimates is a trivial extension of the ``global redshift estimate'' because the tangent space to $\Sigma_r$ is in this case spanned by Killing vectorfields.
 Indeed the commutation of \eqref{eq:wave:intro} with the generators of the spherical isometries of $S_{u,v}$, and of the translational isometry $T$ along $\Sigma_r$ immediately gives the desired higher order energy estimates in \cite{glw}.
 In the present context, however, this approach is not very fruitful, because even if we were to construct generators $\Omega_{(i)}$ and $T$ of ``spherical'' and ``translational'' actions on $\Sigma_r$, these actions cannot be expected to generate \emph{asymptotic symmetries} (as in \cite{ch:kl}; because unlike in the asymptotically flat case future null infinity may not possess \emph{any} symmetries).

-In our approach then we use the global redshift vectorfield also as a \emph{commutator}.\footnote{This is an idea due to Dafermos and Rodnianski that already appeared in the study of the linear wave equation on black hole spacetimes, related to the redshift effect on the event horizon; see \cite{dr:clay}.}
+In our approach then we use the global redshift vectorfield also as a \emph{commutator}.\footnote{This is an idea due to Dafermos and Rodnianski that already appeared in the study of the linear wave equation on Schwarzschild spacetimes, related to the redshift effect on the event horizon; see \cite{dr:clay}.
+Similarly to Theorem~3.2 therein one might also consider \emph{multiple} commutations by $N$, with the aim of obtaining $\overline{\nabla}^k W\in\mathrm{L}^2(\Sigma_r)$, but in view of the complexity that we encounter already at the level of \emph{one} commutation --- see Section~\ref{sec:commuted:redshift} --- we do not expect that a ``higher order global redshift effect'' can be established easily.
+Note that a \emph{second} commutation by $N$, and a suitable version of \eqref{ineq:commuted:redshift:intro} for ${\tilde{\mathcal{L}}}_N^2 W$, would give pointwise estimates for $W\in \mathrm{L}^\infty$.}

 In general, the conformal properties of the Bianchi equations --- see e.g.~\CCh{12.1} --- allow us to define a ``modified Lie derivative'' $\MLie{X}W$ with respect to any vectorfield $X$ of a solution $W$ to \eqref{eq:W:Bianchi} which satisfies the \emph{inhomogeneous} Bianchi equations